delta-io/delta/protocol_rfcs/variant-type.md

 ## Variant data in Parquet

-The Variant data type is represented as two binary encoded values, according to the [Variant binary encoding specification](https://github.com/apache/spark/blob/master/common/variant/README.md).
+The Variant data type is represented as two binary encoded values, according to the [Spark Variant binary encoding specification](https://github.com/apache/spark/blob/master/common/variant/README.md).
 The two binary values are named `value` and `metadata`.

 When writing Variant data to parquet files, the Variant data is written as a single Parquet struct, with the following fields: